Is telecommuting available for faculty and staff employees?

-What if I am fearful of returning to the workplace because of COVID-19?
+What if I am fearful of the workplace because of COVID-19?

-Discuss with your supervisor the specific reasons causing you to be fearful to return to the workplace.
+Discuss with your supervisor the specific reasons causing you to be fearful of the workplace.
 Have your concerns been previously addressed through university guidance?
-Refer to the question “What do I need to do to familiarize myself with the university’s guidance for returning to the workplace?”

 Discuss any additional concerns and possible resolutions with your supervisor.
 Depending upon the operational needs of the department, an alternative work arrangement and/or the use of accrued overtime, comp time or vacation time may be an option for consideration.